mattja/sdeint/README.rst

 - Currently prioritizing those algorithms that work for very general d-dimensional systems with arbitrary noise coefficient matrix, and which are derivative free.
 Eventually will add special case algorithms that give a speed increase for systems with certain symmetries.
 That is, 1-dimensional systems, systems with scalar noise, diagonal noise or commutative noise, etc. The idea is that ``itoint()`` and ``stratint()`` will detect these situations and dispatch to the most suitable algorithm.

-- Eventually implement the main loops in C for speed.

 - Some time in the dim future, implement support for stochastic delay differential equations (SDDEs).

 See also:
 ---------

-``nsim``: Framework that uses this ``sdeint`` library to enable massive parallel simulations of SDE systems (using multiple CPUs or a cluster) and provides some tools to analyze the resulting timeseries. https://github.com/mattja/nsim
+``nsim``: Framework that uses this ``sdeint`` library to enable massive parallel simulations of SDE systems (using multiple CPUs or a cluster) and provides some tools to analyze the resulting timeseries. https://github.com/mattja/nsim For parallel simulation this will be obsoleted by the GPU implementation in development.

 .. |_| unicode:: 0xa0